bjaegerthomas/Technical-Assessment/Module 2/README.md

   Open an integrated terminal in VS Code from the 2nd module folder.

-  Next you will type  `` npm init -y ``.
+  - Next you will type  `` npm init -y ``.

   ![init terminal prompt](./assets/imgages/init.png)

-  and then you will need to install express `` npm install express ``.
+  - And then you will need to install express `` npm install express ``.

   ![express terminal prompt](./assets/images/express.png)

-  Once this is complete you will type the following into the terminal: `` node index.js `` and hit return.
+  - Once this is complete you will type the following into the terminal: `` node index.js `` and hit return.

   ![initiating the server prompt](./assets/images/start.png)

-  Right click or cmd + left click on the port link which comes up and is running locally.
+  - Right click or cmd + left click on the port link which comes up and is running locally.

   ![server is running](./assets/images/server.png)

-  Once you do this a page should open in your default browser displaying the following image:
+  - Once you do this a page should open in your default browser displaying the following image:

   ![Hello World!](./assets/images/hello.png)